Archive What Apps Should Kids Not Have?

 Additional Dangers of Inappropriate Apps for Kids

 Apart from the three main dangers described above, there are a few other dangers kids face when they use these kinds of apps.
-The most prominent is oversharing personal information.
-It’s much easier for kids to trust strangers and they have to be taught not to do so by their parents.
-Sometimes, they’re not able to imagine what use their personal information would be to someone else so they might think there’s no harm in sharing.
-But we as parents know better.
+The most prominent is oversharing personal information, such as a phone number.
+It’s much easier for kids to trust strangers.
+Parents have to teach them not to do so.
+Sometimes, they can’t imagine what use their personal information would be to someone else so they might think there’s no harm in sharing.

 Another problem is the addictive nature of some of these apps.
 For example, Snapchat has a feature called Snapstreak which requires users to snap at least three times in 24 hours to get a “score”.
 This gamification of the app is just an example of ways these apps try to engage users without adding to their features.

-Finally, getting scanned is a huge problem in the online world.
-And since children are more vulnerable to trusting people when they shouldn’t, getting scammed is part of the deal if they have any money to use.
+Finally, getting scammed is a huge problem in the online world.
+And since kids and teens are more vulnerable to trusting strangers, getting scammed is part of the deal if they have any money to use.
 Make sure they don’t have access to your credit card just to be safe.

 A little girl is using her phone addictively

 Dangerous apps are plenty and a true list of all of them would be never-ending.
 The best way to go about keeping your child safe from the dangers of such apps is to use a parental control app.
-An app like Safes from SternX Technology can let you instantly block all the apps on your child’s phone or block specific apps as you choose.
+An app like Safes can let you instantly block all or specific apps on your child’s phone, promoting online safety.

 Safes also allows you to keep track of what apps your kid is using so they can’t hide anything from you.
-If you think the app is becoming too addictive you can simply add a screen time limit or set a schedule to solve the problem.
+If you think the app is becoming too addictive, you can simply add a screen time limit or set a schedule.

 Concluding the List of Apps for Parents to be Aware of

 This article might have been full of bad news for those of you who weren’t familiar with the apps described above.
 But the good news is that by using Safes you can easily block apps, limit their screen time, and set schedules for your child’s use.
-To learn more about the pricing and features of Safes, feel free to contact us, or download the app and tell us what you think!
+To learn more about the pricing and features of Safes, feel free to contact us or download the app!
+To explore Safes’s features and benefits firsthand, sign up for our free trial today!

 Mohammad